informalsystems/quartz/docs/getting_started.md

 make install
 ```

-To use the docker images, install and set up docker.
+To use the docker images instead, install and set up docker.

 Then for wasmd`: